emilyncosta/UNIFESP_NTM_newspecies-nf/README.md

 ## License

 All Nextflow code within the repo is licensed under the liberal MIT license.
-For the code used in `bin/`, we defer the to same license as used by the original authors.
+For the code used in `bin/` and `resources/`, we defer the to same license as used by the original authors.